-A student transitions into the Otters when they start to notice that their is more than just their best friend…in fact their is a few people who they would like to play with.
+A student transitions into the Otters when they start to notice that their is more than just their best friend, in fact there are quite a few people who they would like to play with.
 They start to experience the complexity of a small group the first taste of Rule Conformity when they know that they can use the rules to make the world work better for them.
-This is a scary new perspective as for the first time they realise that others are looking at them!
-That there are rules that go beyond what they have experienced before directly and they come from people that they have not met.
-The world expands and the otter will often panic, falling back to Rule Oriented; just tell me what is the right thing to do!
+This is a scary new perspective as for the first time they realise that others are looking at them and they see them differently to the way they see themselves!
+And that there are rules that go beyond what they have experienced before directly and they come from people that they have not met.
+The world expands and the otter will often panic, falling back to Rule Oriented; “just tell me what is the right thing to do!”
 The Otters is a transition class group, when feeling safe and secure they can be working in the Rule Conformist space like that of the Dolphins BUT when stressed or tired they fall back into Rule Oriented like that of the Penguins.

-The teacher has become the arbiter of taste, as the Otter asks “Is it good?” all the time.
-They are branching out into using the rules they have been learning (spelling, grammar, maths, friendship, handwriting, drawing…) to create something different…as long as someone in their tribe likes it!
+The teacher has changed from being the arbiter of taste, as the Otter asks “Is it good?” to the small group instead.
+They are branching out into using the rules they have been learning (spelling, grammar, maths, friendship, handwriting, drawing, etc.) to create something different…as long as someone in their tribe likes it!
 Unlike the Dolphins who are interested in group response, the Otters are desperate for their small group reward.

 This means that the teacher needs to take into account two key and sometimes conflicting points:

 Importance of Small Groups

 Accepting that they are at a point when they want to both focus on the immediate impact of their choices on the small group of friends.
 They will focus on rules and working to them as well as extending the rules to suit their needs.
 This is the stage when they start to argue with you about their rule divergence being “right” through their personal logic system.
 They need a classroom that allow them to discuss the rules and talk about them in their group as rules that can be actively used on each other.